christophergrant/lakebase-foreachwriter/README.md

 # LakebaseForeachWriter

-A simple, dependency-lite PySpark `ForeachWriter` for writing streaming DataFrames to a Lakebase (PostgreSQL) database.
+A simple PySpark `ForeachWriter` for writing streaming DataFrames to a Lakebase database.
 It is designed to be used by **[ real-time mode](https://www.databricks.com/dataaisummit/session/real-time-mode-technical-deep-dive-how-we-built-sub-300-millisecond)**, but works in microbatch-mode as well.

 This writer is designed for structured streaming jobs and provides a straightforward way to sink data into a database table.
 It supports insert, upsert, and high-performance bulk-insert modes.